 - Error: The more dangerous types of issues will show as red.
 Take your time to fix these, although the code may run, these issues show the code that is very susceptible to problems.
 These issues are bug-prone, and/or can have serious problems regarding security and compatibility.

-Each pattern has a pre-defined severity level and at the momment, it’s not possible to customize that information.
+Each pattern has a pre-defined severity level and at the moment, it’s not possible to customize that information.

 3. Ignoring an issue

-For an issue you disagree with or false positives, you can either ignore that instance or disable the pattern across the whole project.
+For an issue you disagree with or false positives, you can either ignore that instance or disable the pattern across the whole repository.
 To do so, click on and select the desired option.